Why is organizing your online business important?

 It may seem like a simple thing but as we move through this, you’ll see how much easier it is to keep up.

-Once you are sure, simply move that into the folder for 2014.
+Once you are sure, simply move that into the new folder.

 Next Up, Your Bookmarks